VoltMusic/OB-SX-Programmer-and-Interface/README.md

 The Interface plugs into the D-sub connector at the back of the OB-SX.
 It accesses the OB-XA's RAM and overwrites data linked to the voice board parameters.
 The Programmer allows the user to program each parameter of the voices by sending messages to the Interface over a IC2 bus.

-I may re-visit this project again but design the board around the more fully teensy microcontrollers.
+I may re-visit this project again but design the board around the more powerfull teensy microcontroller.

 Problems:
 - And extra diode is required on the programmer board, I will update the PCB with this correction soon
 - As you can see in the interface code the MIDI part is commented out, this is because it has many issues currently.

+To-do:
+- Upload example SD card patch files

+Great Resources:

 Disclaimer: